ezzing/3DLayout-documentation/4-Customization.md

 The buttons on top of the canvas are custom buttons.
 User can define new custom buttons in this area.

-Here you can hide some existing buttoms, change the order of them and create new ones with the ability to trigger an event.
+Here you can hide some existing buttons, change the order of them and create new ones with the ability to trigger an event.

 This is the default MainoptionsCustomButtons: